bmaltais/kohya_diffusion/README.md

 This repo provide all the required config to generate stable diffusion images as found in this note: https://note.com/kohya_ss/n/n2693183a798e

+Take the time to read the note, lot's of valuable information.
+This code is more powerfull than it may seem.

 ## Required Dependencies

 Python 3.10.6 and Git: